Teesside International Airport: Teesside International (1987–2004)

-Durham Tees Valley
+Durham Tees Valley (2004–2019)

 On 21 September 2004, the airport was renamed Durham Tees Valley Airport at the request of bmibaby, who felt the new name placed the airport better geographically as many of the airport's passengers, particularly those from outside the UK, were unfamiliar with the location of Teesside, whilst Durham was better known.
 The move was widely condemned by the local population who felt passionately about the name Teesside, and considered the term Tees Valley to be geographically inaccurate, as there is no such valley.

 Shortly afterwards, a new access road, terminal front and terminal interior were completed.
 The remainder of a planned £56 million expansion and development programme would have enabled the airport to handle up to 3 million passengers annually.
 However the plan never materialized due to falling passenger numbers after 2006.

 In late summer 2006, bmibaby announced their surprise departure from Durham Tees Valley Airport.
 Peel were quick to replace them with Flyglobespan who opened an initial two-aircraft base.

 Passenger numbers peaked in 2006 when the airport was used by 917,963 passengers.
 However, since the 2008 financial crisis, numbers declined to 130,911 in 2017 before starting to rise again in 2018.
 A side effect of the crisis saw a number of airline bankruptcies or mergers, greatly reducing the number of potential operators for the airport to pursue.
 Those that merged consolidated at the larger regional airports, leading to the likes of Newcastle and Leeds expanding, whilst local airports such as Durham Tees Valley continued to struggle for several years.

-In 2010, Vancouver Airport Services purchased a controlling 65% stake in Peel Airports Ltd and in December 2011, placed the airport up for sale.
+In 2010, Vancouver Airport Services purchased a controlling 65% stake in Peel Airports and in December 2011, placed the airport up for sale.
 This led to the Peel Group purchasing their 75% share back on 10 February 2012 under a new subsidiary, Peel Investments (DTVA) Ltd.

-In November 2010, the airport introduced the Passenger Facility Fee of £6 per adult to curb the airport's losses.
+In November 2010, the airport introduced a passenger facility fee of £6 per adult to curb the airport's losses.
 Passengers had to purchase a ticket from a machine before being allowed to proceed through security.
 Similar schemes were at the time already in place at other small English airports including Blackpool, Newquay and Norwich.
 Passenger numbers during 2011 were 15% lower compared to 2010.

 On 11 January 2011, Ryanair left the airport after ending their service to Alicante, having previously served Dublin, Girona and Rome Ciampino.
-They decided to leave the airport before the introduction of the Passenger Facility Fee, being notoriously against such charges.
+They decided to leave the airport before the introduction of the passenger facility fee, being notoriously against such charges.